-The Dayton Emerging Fashion Incubator (DE-FI) LLC is a volunteer based community outreach organization that works with area designers in building their brands, establishing their clientele, learning runway production, and editorial shoots.
+As a volunteer based community outreach organization that works with area designers in building their brands, establishing their clientele, learning runway production, and editorial shoots.
 We also develop aspiring models by providing them with world class runway experiences, tear sheet quality images, and put them in front of the world’s top modeling agencies.
-In exchange, we ask that all participants volunteer at least 40 hours per year in their respective communities.

-Born and raised in Dayton, OH, (DE-FI)'s Owner and Director Caressa L. Brown didn't start her career as a model because she thought that she was beautiful or had what it took be successful; in fact it was just the opposite.
+Born and raised in Dayton, OH, to Sharon Brown, former Makeup Artist for Fashion Fair and a State Certified CNA and James Brown, a former Drill Sergeant for the U.S. Marine Corps. and Sergeant for the Montgomery County Sheriff's Dept., (DE-FI)'s Owner and Director Caressa L. Brown didn't start her career as a model because she thought that she was beautiful or had what it took be successful; in fact it was just the opposite.
 She was often teased for being tall, thin, and her parents who were divorced could not afford to buy her the latest fashions or get her hair done professionally; her real passion was art, drawing, computers, architecture, and engineering.

 However, this offer had not been approved by Bettie, and after 6 weeks of additional courses and no record of payment; Bettie called Caressa and her mom in for a meeting to inquire about missing payments where they explained to Bettie the offer that had been made by the instructor.
 Upon hearing this information Bettie told them that she never approved this offer and that in order for Caressa to continue with the program, they would need to pay back the money for the previous courses and pay for all of the future courses.
 A decision was made to to leave the modeling school.